ahnafahmad/Web-Automation-With-Selenium-TestNG-Project_1/README.md

  ## Project Scenarios
  - Admin can Login to the System.
- - Admin can Create 2 Emoloyees Id.
+ - Admin can Create 2 Employees' IDs.
  - Admin can Search the Employees by their Id.
- - Employee can Login with their self Credentials.
+ - Employees can Login with their self Credentials.
  - Employee can Update their Information.
- - Employee can Logout from the System.
+ - Employee can Logout of the System.

  ## How to run this project:
  - Clone this project [Web-Automation-with-Selenium_TestNG](https://github.com/ahnafahmad/Web-Automation-With-Selenium-TestNG.git)
- - hit the following command:
+ - Hit the following command:
   ```
  gradle clean test
  ```

   ## How to Generate Allure Report:
- Automated Orange HRM Websited using Selenium & JUnit where test cases are added for Admin Login, Creating Employee Id, Searching Employees By their Id, Employee login, Updating the Employee Information & Logout from the System.
+ Automated Orange HRM website using Selenium & JUnit where test cases are added for Admin Login, Creating Employee Id, Searching Employees By their Id, Employee login, Updating the Employee Information & Logout from the System.
  Steps to generate the report:
- - Give the following commands by opening terminal in the project folder to create Allure Report:
+ - Give the following commands by opening the terminal in the project folder to create Allure Report:
 ```
 allure generate allure-results --clean -o allure-report
  ```